Cancer Research Solutions

-Cancer research solutions for cell models like spheroids, organoids, and organ-on-a-chip biology
+3D imaging and analysis of cell models like spheroids, organoids, and organ-on-a-chip biology for screening cancer therapeutics

 Cancer involves changes which enable cells to grow and divide without respect to normal limits, to invade and destroy adjacent tissues, and ultimately to metastasize to distant sites in the body.
 Cancer researchers need tools that enable them to more easily study the complex and often poorly understood interactions between cancerous cells and their environment, and to identify points of therapeutic intervention.

-Learn about instrumentation and software that facilitate cancer research using, in many cases, biologically relevant 3D cellular models like spheroids, organoids, and organ-on-a-chip systems that simulate the in vivo environment of a tumor or organ.
+Learn about our high-content imaging systems and analysis software solution that facilitate cancer research using biologically relevant 3D cellular models like spheroids, organoids, and organ-on-a-chip systems that simulate the in vivo environment of a tumor or organ.

 Workflow for analyzing 3D cancer spheroids in high-throughput screening environment